IainJackson90/pp2-rock-paper-scissors-lizard-spock/README.md

 ## Surface

-When desinging the serface I went for a cartoon look and coulerfull with a fun text font to match the the game
+When designing the surface I went for a cartoon look and colorful with a fun text font to match the the game

 ### Font